CharulBhanawat13/CRM/CRP/DailyTask.md

   - prepare query for finished good.
 Need to verify by Sir.
   - delete all entries from all tables .
-  - Test all pages ADD functionality.
+  - vTest all pages ADD functionality.
   - Remove all errors ocurred while testing.

   Pending: Need to implement the queries according to date filter